Alfresco/tutorials/docs/api-tutorial/introduction.md

 After retrieving and saving the ID of the Contracts- folder you can now create a new Contract within it.
 For that use the second request of the collection.
 Here Postman will send a POST(1) request to the /nodes API using the id variable(2) you created in the last request.
 In the request body(3) there will only be a name and the type you want your file to have (ct:contract)(4).
 Note that the body is written in JSON(5).
-If you wanted to create a more generic document you could use cm:content or cm:folder if you want to create a folder.
+If you wanted to create a more generic document you could use cm:content or cm:folder to create a folder.
 In the test section we will again create a variable for the contract, so we can use it in the next chapters.

 ![createContractBody](../images/introduction/createContractBody.png)